SkylineCommunications/dataminer-docs/connector-help/connector_help/Telenor_EPM_Collector.md

 # Telenor EPM Collector

 This connector is used to gather STB data coming from MAM events and Agama firehose export files.
-The MAM events are forwarded to the collector by elements using the **Telenor EPM MAM Consumer** driver.
-The Agama files are forwarded to the collector by elements using the **Telenor EPM Agama Consumer** driver.
-This data is then aggregated to higher topology levels in the **Telenor EPM Manager** driver.
+The MAM events are forwarded to the collector by elements using the **Telenor EPM MAM Consumer** connector.
+The Agama files are forwarded to the collector by elements using the **Telenor EPM Agama Consumer** connector.
+This data is then aggregated to higher topology levels in the **Telenor EPM Manager** connector.
 Because of the large amount of data they contain, the collector elements are not intended to be opened.
 The manager UI gives better access to the data.

 ## About